AlbertGaz/EPAM_final_task/README.md

 Corresponding repository is Flask based WEB API for Dialog Sentiment Analysis.
 For ML part pretrained models from HuggingFace were used https://huggingface.co/transformers/quicktour.html.

-Model for Englist: cardiffnlp/twitter-roberta-base-sentiment.
+Model for English: cardiffnlp/twitter-roberta-base-sentiment.
 And for Russian: blanchefort/rubert-base-cased-sentiment-rurewiew.

 To fasten the computation models were dumped into .bin files and uploaded in script.

+## Set dev environment
+Create virtual environment
+`python -m venv venv`

-## Install dev requirements
+Install requirements
 `pip install -r requirements-dev.txt`

 ## Install ML models